 The outbreak of COVID-19 put tons of pressure on the customer service industry.
 Call centers are continuing to face a surge of calls from customers who have urgent and unprecedented needs.
-A call center agent must be well-trained, patient and prepared to take on the new challenges.
+An at-home call center agent must be well-trained, patient, and prepared to take on the new challenges.

 While many businesses turned to self-service tools and digital channels to combat a spike in incoming call volumes, many also have scaled their workforces by hiring more contact center agents or training existing team members who were previously handling other duties on how to temporarily put on a call center agent hat.

 Here are some steps on how to nail your at-home call center agent duties.

 The best customer service agents have some solid sales skills.
 When customers call in to cancel memberships, do you have what it takes to try and retain their business?
 Can you easily remember and understand promotional sales and recalls?
 Agents should have the ability to deal with tough questions or objections when these things come up.
 Like all things, practice makes perfect.
 Bend an ear of one of the salespeople on your team to get inside advice.

 Talking on the phone with customers is just one small part of being a call center agent.
 While having these important customer interactions, you also must be able to seamlessly navigate multiple systems, while entering important information and helping customers create profiles.
 The longer it takes you to get into the swing of multi-tasking, the less likely it is that you’ll satisfy demanding program goals.